weaviate/BookRecs/README.md

 You can try this at https://bookrecs.weaviate.io

-You must set at least on OPENAI_APIKEY environment variable.
+You must set at least on OPENAI_API_KEY environment variable.
 You can also set up your own Weaviate cluster and create embeddings yourself.
 If you choose not to do this, BookRecs will use a Read Only API key for an existing Weaviate cluster containing the Kaggle dataset.

 ## 💾 Data Source